How to write a scientific article.

 Indeed all terms that indicate logical relationship between ideas are not just crutches and they all need using correctly.
 Connector words like this, therefore, thus, because, hence, similarly, then, until then, for example, that is, specifically, in addition, also, next, in contrast, despite this, however, although, on the other hand, nevertheless, in conclusion etc. all illustrate relationships that need to be clear to the reader.

 A serious tool for the committed obfuscator is to condense complex logical relationships into strings of adjectives and nouns acting as adjectives.
 These ‘noun clusters’ or ‘noun strings’ are a form of abbreviation or jargon with inherent ambiguities.
-For example the worst one I could find on the web was ‘two week old single comb white leghorn specific pathogen free chickens’.
+For example the worst one I could find, from a book by Janice and Robert Matthews entitled Successful Scientific Writing, was ‘two week old single comb white leghorn specific pathogen free chickens’.
 There is maybe a serious ambiguity here about what is ‘specific’ to what, but the main point is that noun strings will force readers to re-read the list.
 So avoid even three-word noun clusters as they are likely to be ambiguous and probably act as speed bumps.

 Commonly noun clusters go to 5 words like ‘molecular biology quality absolute ethanol’.
 Now it depends how familiar you are with the field whether you understand these beasts, so they should be spelled out the first time i.e. in reverse order as in ‘ethanol that is of absolutely pure and of sufficient quality for molecular biology (or even biology of the molecular sub-type)’.
 Note that French is practically the same language as English except everything is done in the opposite order and the French have it right with their noun clusters and would say éthanol absolu de qualité biologie moléculaire, which is much better as you know from the start that the subject is ‘ethanol’.